olsonadr/cpp_panels/README.md

 - [Components](#implemented-components) - list of all currently implemented Components in the library
 - [Containers](#implemented-containers) - list of all currently implemented Containers in the library
 - [Usage](#intended-usage) - the intended usage and basic work-flow of this library
+- [Examples](#example-projects) - some screenshots of a class project using this library
 - [TODO](#TODO) - list of things I'm looking into